Robert Ellis 1937 - 2020 - Obituary

-Stonington - Captain Robert Edward Ellis, USN, Retired, of Stonington passed away peacefully July 7, 2020, at Westerly Hospital.
+Captain Robert Edward Ellis, USN, Retired, of Stonington, passed away peacefully on July 7, 2020 at Westerly Hospital.
 He was the devoted husband of Judith (Gritman).

-Born in Providence, R.I.
-May 10, 1937, he was the son of the late Claude B. Ellis and Mildred (Clay).
+Born in Providence, RI on May 10, 1937, he was the son of the late Claude B. Ellis and Mildred (Clay).
 He was a direct descendent of the Mayflower passenger Stephen Hopkins, and abolitionist Jonathan Walker, the subject of John Greenleaf Whittier's poem, "The Branded Hand."

-Ellis was raised in Marion, Mass. and graduated from Tabor Academy.
+Ellis was raised in Marion, MA and graduated from Tabor Academy.
 He joined the U.S. Navy in 1955 and retired after 38 years of active duty.
 He served significant tours of duty in USS Hazelwood (DD-531): USS Barry (DD-933); USS Cascade (AD-16), and USS Orion (AS-18).
-He had shore tours at Bainbridge, Md.; Keflavik, Iceland; Great Lakes, Ill; Newport, R.I. and Boston, Mass.
-He was Aide and Flag Secretary to Commander, Cruiser-Destroyer Group Two in Charleston, S.C.; Third Fleet in Pearl Harbor, Hawaii, and Commander, Naval Surface Force, U.S. Pacific Fleet in Coronado, Calif.
-He was the Force Personnel Officer in the Combat Construction Force (Seabees) in Vietnam.
-He was the Commanding Officer of the Personnel Support Activity Network in New England, New York, and Newfoundland from 1980-1985, and Commanding Officer, Personnel Support Activity, Atlantic in Norfolk, Va. from 1987-1991.
+He had shore tours at Bainbridge, MD; Keflavik, Iceland; Great Lakes, IL; Newport, RI and Boston, MA.
+He was Aide and Flag Secretary to Commander, Cruiser-Destroyer Group Two in Charleston, SC; Third Fleet in Pearl Harbor, HI, and Commander, Naval Surface Force, U.S. Pacific Fleet in Coronado, CA. He was the Force Personnel Officer in the Combat Construction Force (Seabees) in Vietnam.
+He was the Commanding Officer of the Personnel Support Activity Network in New England, New York, and Newfoundland from 1980-1985, and Commanding Officer, Personnel Support Activity, Atlantic in Norfolk, VA from 1987-1991.

 Ellis's decorations include two Legions of Merit, Bronze Star with Combat "V", for valor in Vietnam, and numerous other personal and unit rewards.
 He was a qualified Surface Warfare Officer and Fleet Officer of the Deck.